Informal Ways To Improve Your Strategy

 This is the space in which you can bring your brand to life.
 For most, it is simply their media assets (logo, ads, and the like).
 But for the best, it is their whole company, guts and all.
 You should endeavour to map it by making a list of all the different “parts” of your organisation which you could creatively spin, and then going through them one by one and “brandifying” them in line with your strategy.
 This is how you create a business that is truly remarkable and juicy in its space.

 The strategy paradox

-Another one I didn’t coin but wish I had, the strategy paradox is the acknowledgement that having a strong strategy does’t only raise your chances of massive success – it raises the chances of massive failure as well.
+Another one I didn’t coin but wish I had, the strategy paradox is the acknowledgment that having a strong strategy does’t only raise your chances of massive success – it raises the chances of massive failure as well.
 As the originator of the phrase, Michael Raynor, put it: “the opposite of success is not failure but mediocrity”.
 When you follow a strategy you are making a bet on something – a bet which might work, and might not.
 The absence of strategy on the other hand generally means refusing to make a bet, and just muddling along in a reactive fashion.
-This latter approach probably won’t take you anywhere exciting, but on the plus side it is very low risk.
+This latter approach probably won’t take you anywhere exciting, but on the plus side, it is very low risk.
 So whilst strategy is great, be aware of what you’re getting yourself into.

 This is just what it sounds like: having a strategy and committing to it fully, with emphasis on the commitment side of the equation.
 A strategy, naturally, is only as good as its execution, and a hardcore execution of a mediocre strategy is a hell of a lot better than a limp execution of a great strategy.
-Indeed many businesses have become wildly successful purely through aggressive execution of thoroughly mundane and undifferentiated positions – so at a push sufficiently punchy execution can replace the need for strategy all together.
+Indeed many businesses have become wildly successful purely through aggressive execution of thoroughly mundane and undifferentiated positions – so at a push sufficiently punchy execution can replace the need for strategy altogether.

 I’m definitely missing out a bunch here, but that will do for now!